mordachai/daggerheart-hud/README.md

 - Daggerheart system

 ## Known Issues
-- Deal damage is not working for players (Probably a system-related issue?
-Investigating.
-Until solved, the GM must click the **Deal Damage** button in chat.)
+- Armor slots are not working with the left/right click flow.

 ## License